luis-fnogueira/vivareal_web_scraping/README.md

-# vivareal_web_scraping
+### Web scraping in Viva Real website.

-Web scraping in Viva Real website.
+The example in houses.py file is with the city of Curitibe.
+But it could be made with any Brazilian city in the website.